shyam-ramakrishnan/vmops/README.md

 **Problems solved by the Bot:**

 1) Deploying Configurations of Virtual Machine instances in AWS servers which otherwise would have to be done manually.
 This saves time and effort of DevOps engineers.
-2) A centralized UI(Slack) to interact with all the Virtual Machines.
+2) A centralized UI(Slack) to interact with VMs in different AWS servers and availability regions.
 The engineers won't have to SSH into the individual VM instance and thus reduces complexity.
-3) Ability to shrink under-utilized Virtual Machines.
+3) Ability to shrink under-utilized VMs.
 This incorporates efficient utilization of the resources in our remote server.
-4) Ability to merge two virtual machines on package level to spawn a new Virtual Machine.
-So that engineers do not have to spend time installing all packages if there's a need to combine virtual machine instances.
+4) Ability to merge two VMs on package level to spawn a new VM.
+So that engineers do not have to spend time installing all packages if there's a need to combine VM instances.

 **Bot Architecture:**